 The most impactful editorial infographics have narratives that are focused and direct as they communicate sometimes complex ideas and information.
 In order to give your infographic the greatest opportunity for success, spend time refining the story you want to tell before you begin, and make sure every piece of copy you write plays an essential role in its unfolding.

 Remember that everything from copy, to design, to distribution influences whether or not you get eyes on your content.
-To make sure your infographic gets the traction you want:
+Follow these tips to make sure your infographic gets the traction you want.

 - Use your visual language.
 A strong brand identity is crucial to create consistent, cohesive infographics.
-If you don’t have a visual identity, here’s everything you need to include in one, plus a few tips to incorporate your visual language into your infographics.
+Find out how to keep your infographics on brand.

 - Get inspired by the pros.
 Check out these 75 examples of beautifully designed infographics.